ozfortress/ozfortress_docs/docs/rules/global.md

 + Loadout changing scripts.
 + Viewmodel / Crosshair switchers.
 + No explosions/particles smoke script.
-+ Loadout change scripts and quick respawn scripts such as forward-spawn/backward-spawn scripts are explicity allowed since Sixes Season 37 and Highlander Season 4, even if they preserve that classes current state:
++ Loadout change scripts and quick respawn scripts such as forward-spawn/backward-spawn scripts are explicitly allowed since Sixes Season 37 and Highlander Season 4, even if they preserve that class' current state:
-    + This includes stickybomb projectiles, a medic's current medi-gun percentage and charge, an engineers buildings, etc.
+    + This includes stickybomb projectiles, a medic's current medi-gun percentage and charge, an engineer's buildings, etc.

-### 6.1.2.
+#### 11.1.2.
 Game Mechanic Exploits
 Game Mechanic exploits are typically map, client or server exploits used to gain an unfair advantage.

 + Placing the Engineer’s buildings outside of the map, in indestructible locations or anywhere where it is not visible.